pielstroem/statistics_for_humanists/_posts/2021-07-10-Introduction.md

 ---
 title: 1.
-Introduction to a tutorial on analytical statistics for (Digital) humanists
+Introducting a tutorial on analytical statistics for (digital) humanists
 tags:
 article_header:
   type: cover